Director, Temple University Collaborative on Community Inclusion of Individuals with Psychiatric Disabilities

 - BA, Psychology and Sociology, University of Wisconsin

-Dr. Salzer has been the Principal or Co-Principal Investigator on more than $25 million in federally-funded research grants, has published more than 100 articles and book chapters on the delivery of effective community mental health and rehabilitation services to individuals with psychiatric disabilities, and has given more than 300 presentations on his work around the world, including Canada, Israel, England, Australia, and New Zealand.
-His awards include the Paul W. Eberman Faculty Research Award from Temple University, the Bell of Hope Award from Mental Health Partnerships (Philadelphia, PA), the inaugural recipient of the Impact Award from NAMI of PA Montgomery County, and giving the 18th Annual Bruce Woodcock Memorial Lecture in Melbourne, Australia.
+Dr. Salzer has been the Principal or Co-Principal Investigator on more than $30 million in federally-funded research grants, has published more than 100 articles and book chapters on the delivery of effective community mental health and rehabilitation services to individuals with psychiatric disabilities, and has given more than 300 presentations on his work around the world, including Bosnia and Herzegovina, Canada, Israel, England, Australia, and New Zealand.
+His awards include the Paul W. Eberman Faculty Research Award from Temple University, the Bell of Hope Award from Mental Health Partnerships (Philadelphia, PA), the Impact Award from NAMI of PA Montgomery County, and the 18th Annual Bruce Woodcock Memorial Lecture in Melbourne, Australia.
 Dr. Salzer has been interviewed on CNN, NPR, the Australian Broadcast Company, and various other news outlets.

 - Behavioral Health Services